Eurekainc/laravel-blogger/README.md

 ## What this package is NOT for:

  - Sites where you want your (normal, non-admin) users to write blog posts.
-You must set `canManageBlogEtcPosts()` on your user model to ONLY allow trusted users.
+You must set `canManageHessamPosts()` on your user model to ONLY allow trusted users.

 ## Features